City Guides

 Start with your weekly rhythm (commute, study, rent budget)

 Before you rank the best areas to live in Thessaloniki for yourself, sketch an honest week.
-How many days do you need near Aristotle University or a specific faculty?
+How many days do you need near Aristotle University (AUTH) or a specific faculty?
 Are you looking for shared student housing, a private room, or a quiet flat for digital nomads in Thessaloniki?
-Will you work from home in silence, or from cafes and coworking spaces?
+Will you work from home in silence, or from cafés and coworking spaces?

 City Centre: downtown Thessaloniki, waterfront & Ladadika (student life central)